yewstack/yew/docs/more/debugging.md

 ## Panics

-Please use the [`console_error_panic`](https://github.com/rustwasm/console_error_panic_hook) crate for nicer stacktraces with Rust symbols.
-Note, that it is not compatible with apps built with `cargo-web`.
+We **strongly recommend** the [`console_error_panic`](https://github.com/rustwasm/console_error_panic_hook) which catches `panic!`s and outputs them to the console.
+Unfortunately this is not compatible with apps built using `cargo-web`.

 ## Console Logging

-In general, Wasm web apps are able to interact with Browser APIs, and the `console.log` api is no exception.
+In general, Wasm web apps are able to interact with Browser APIs, and the `console.log` API is no exception.
 There are a few options available:

 ### [`wasm-logger`](https://crates.io/crates/wasm-logger)